MWschutte/scalar-jepsen/doc/blog.md

 Option is also to combine this inside other sections.

 # Tests
+*Rubric: Explanation of the bug detection technique  (Explanation of the bug detection technique (10 pts)	Satisfying explanation of the algorithm, its implementation architecture, applicability to benchmarks, implementation limitations and possible extensions	Sufficient explanation of the algorithm, its implementation architecture, applicability to benchmarks, implementation limitations	Sufficient explanation of the algorithm and its implementation architecture	Lacks detail, just enough explanation of the algorithm and its implementation architecture)*

+*Rubric: Empirical evaluation results (Sufficient level of experimental results with a few different configurations of parameters, in comparison to more than one baselines)*

-TODO: Change structure depending on tests performed and which results we get.
+**TODO**: Change structure depending on tests performed and which results we get.

 ## Test setup